Back to series

 12. Because we are not yet perfected, there is always the possibility of drifting into a spiritually deadening, joyless legalism in our devotional lives.
 This is not an uncommon problem for believers.
 Remind yourself from time to time that prayer and Bible reading are not an end in themselves but a means to an end.
 They are all about a relationship of love and intimacy with the Father and Jesus Christ — getting to know and love God more and more.
 Out of this love comes a desire to please the Father and Son through obedience and good works.
 But always remember that our love for God and our good works cannot earn God’s acceptance, because there is nothing we can do to increase or decrease His love for us.
 As C.S.
 Lewis said, “He loves us not because we are lovable, but because He is love.”
 And He has made us acceptable to Himself through the atoning work of Jesus.
 God saves us by His grace alone, through faith in Jesus and His finished work on the cross alone, and He blesses us throughout our lives by that same grace.

-Thomas A. TarrantsThomas A. Tarrants, Author, is President Emeritus of the C.S.
+Thomas A. TarrantsThomas A. Tarrants is President Emeritus of the C.S.
 Lewis Institute.
 After serving twelve years as president and nine years as vice President, he retired from his position as Vice President for Ministry and Director, Washington Area Fellows Program, with CSLI in June 2019.
-Tom holds a Masters of Divinity Degree, as well as a Doctor of Ministry Degree in Christian Spirituality.
-He is an ordained minister in the Evangelical Church Alliance and a member of the Evangelical Theological Society.
-Going forward, Tom will be spending his time writing, mentoring, consulting and traveling.
+He holds a Masters of Divinity Degree, as well as a Doctor of Ministry Degree in Christian Spirituality.
+Tom is an ordained minister in the Evangelical Church Alliance and a member of the Evangelical Theological Society.
+He spends his time writing, mentoring, consulting and traveling.
 His life story is told in Consumed by Hate, Redeemed by Love, published by Thomas Nelson Publishers.

 Donald S. Whitney, Simplify Your Spiritual Life: Spiritual Disciplines for the Overwhelmed (NavPress, 2003)